-The Griffths lab studies cytotoxic T lymphocytes (CTL) and Natural Killer (NK) cells, which use polarized secretion to destroy virally infected and tumorigenic target cells.
+The Griffiths lab (based in CIMR) studies cytotoxic T lymphocytes (CTL) and Natural Killer (NK) cells, which use polarized secretion to destroy virally infected and tumorigenic target cells.
 Specialised secretory lysosomes, containing the pore forming protein perforin and a series of serine proteases, termed granzymes deliver the lethal hit in a specialized domain of the immunological synapse.
 The research is focused on understanding the molecular basis of polarized secretion from CTLs and has used a series of rare genetic diseases including Hermansky-Pudlak and Haemophagocytic syndromes to identify the roles of proteins involved in secretion from CTL and NK cells.

 The James lab (based in the university unit of the MRC-LMB) focuses on how T cells discriminate between healthy and infected cells to initiate an appropriate immune response.
 The T-cell signalling network is complex, making it difficult to understand how these cells function at the level of the individual molecules involved.
 The James lab have created a ‘model’ T cell, capable of replicating the early decision-making process.
 The lab uses confocal microscopy with chemical or light-mediated control of cell signalling to probe the molecular details of T-cell activation.
 They have shown how T‑cell receptor engagement initiates downstream signalling and has allowed new hypotheses of ligand discrimination to be tested back in T cells.